anikaliu/CAMDA-DILI/FDA_Validation_Set_Results/README.txt

 (3)
 Script: Parse_Ambiguous_Results.ipynb
-Purpose: Calculates mean+-std values for each model type for the FDA validation set.
-This is used to generate
+Purpose: Calculates mean+-std values for each model type for the FDA validation set for RF and SVM seperately.
+Such tables were     used to produce the 'FDA' rows in Table S1 of the manuscript